The International Capital Markets Review: United Arab Emirates

 SCA Board of Directors' Decision No. 10 of 2014 Concerning the Regulation of Listing and Trading of Shares of Private Joint Stock provides the conditions under which private joint-stock companies would be able to list their shares on the market, including the requirement that the capital be paid in full, that the audited budget be issued for the previous two fiscal years and that the company facilitates the trading of its shares through brokerage companies licensed by the SCA.
 Private joint-stock companies that are listed on the market shall be exempt from the Corporate Governance Regulations, Ministerial Resolution No. 370 of 2009 Concerning Private Joint Stock Companies Register and SCA Board of Directors' Decision No. 3/R of 2000 Concerning the Regulations as to Disclosure and Transparency.

-The much-anticipated new UAE Commercial Companies Law (Federal Law No. 2 of 2015) was issued on 1 April 2015 and came into force on 1 July 2015.
-The provisions relating to corporate governance were significantly enhanced.
+The new UAE Commercial Companies Law (Federal Law No. 2 of 2015) that was issued on 1 April 2015 and that came into force on 1 July 2015, significantly enhanced the provisions relating to corporate governance.
 Some of the most significant amendments relate to public companies and capital markets.
 The minimum free float permitted in an initial public offering (IPO) was reduced from 55 to 30 per cent, with the maximum proportion that can be floated decreased from 80 to 70 per cent.
 The share price can now be determined by way of a book-building process, and shares can be issued at a premium.
-Pursuant to the Commercial Companies Law, the concerned authorities have introduced subordinated legislation in a number of areas, including the Corporate Governance Regulations as noted below, and regulations on IPOs and book-building.7 The concerned authorities have also been authorised to introduce legislation regarding the rules on the formation and qualification of shariah boards, the creation of different classes of shares and their rights.
+Pursuant to the Commercial Companies Law, the concerned authorities have introduced subordinated legislation in a number of areas, including the Corporate Governance Regulations as noted below, and regulations on IPOs and bookbuilding.7 The concerned authorities have also been authorised to introduce legislation regarding the rules on the formation and qualification of shariah boards, the creation of different classes of shares and their rights.
 For public joint-stock companies, the minimum share capital requirement of 10 million dirhams has been increased to 30 million dirhams.
 The concept of authorised (but not issued) share capital has been introduced.
 Public offers of subscription to shares are expressly prohibited without SCA consent.